AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstRecurrentNeuralNetwork.md

 # Setting Up The Recurrent Neural Network Cell

 In the previous tutorial, you have seen that the we have to manually create our weight tensors and WeightContainer.
-Fortunately, because recurrent neural networks and its variants have specific configurations, this library provides you a modular way to setup it.
+Fortunately, because recurrent neural networks and its variants have specific configurations, this library provides you a modular way to create it.

 ```lua